 For a slightly larger capacity model, Smeg also has an 8kg Sensor Controlled heat pump dryer.
-It boasts a whopping eight-star energy efficiency rating, which will result in annual running costs of just $40 or so.
-It has 16 in-built drying programs as well as automatic anti-creasing setting.
+It boasts a whopping eight-star energy efficiency rating, and has 16 in-built drying programs as well as automatic anti-creasing setting.
 Its key features are:

 - Reverse drum action: designed to alternate the drum rotation clockwise to anti-clockwise with the aim of reducing the tangling of clothes